Application and Admission

 Applicants must satisfy the minimum admission requirements for the Boise State Graduate College.
 Admission is competitive and the achievement of minimum Graduate College and PPA requirements does not guarantee admission into the program.
 Applicants are required to have a Bachelor’s degree from a regionally accredited institution and must comply with the following application procedures.

 Interested students should contact the MPA Director to discuss the admission process, career interests, and reasons for entering the Graduate Program.
-To apply, applicants must submit all application materials to the Graduate College (including program specific application material, via the right-hand navigation links within the Hobson’s ApplyYourself online application system) by January 15 to be considered for acceptance in the Summer/Fall, and by October 1 for the following Spring term.
+To be considered for acceptance in the Summer/Fall term, applicants must submit all application materials, including program-specific application material, to the Graduate College.
+This can be done via the right-hand navigation links within the Hobson’s ApplyYourself online application system.
+Applications received by the final deadline of April 30 will be considered after complete applications received by the priority deadline.
+For the following Spring term, the deadline to submit all application materials to the Graduate College is October 1.
 Admission decisions are made shortly after these deadlines, but applications are accepted at any time per Graduate College guidelines.
 Admission to the Masters in Public Administration program is competitive and requires:

 - Apply to the Graduate College, with the requisite transcripts and test scores as applicable, and satisfy the minimum admissions requirements of the Graduate College.
 International applicants must satisfy the international admissions requirements.